-South Africa V England scoreboard
+South Africa v England scoreboard

-Port Elizabeth, Jan 17 (AFP) Scores at close of play on the second day of the third Test between South Africa and England at St George's Park on Friday.
-England, first innings (overnight 224-4)
+Port Elizabeth, Jan 19 (AFP) Scores at close of play on the fourth day of the third Test between South Africa and England at St George's Park on Sunday.
+England, first innings, 499-9 declared

-Z Crawley c Van der Dussen b Nortje 44 D Sibley c Elgar b Nortje 36

-Z Hamza c Pope b Bess 10 A Nortje not out 0
+K Rabada c Wood b Broad 1 D Paterson not out 0

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)